vishnupadmanabhan/vishnupadmanabhan.github.io/about.md

 >Ever loved someone so much, you would do anything for them?
 Yeah, well make that someone yourself and do whatever the hell you want.<br> - Harvey Specter (Suits)

+Why that quote?
+I love it, and Harvey is cool!

 Currently, I am into JavaScript, ASP.NET and CSS.
 My posts will be reflecting my learning on these technologies.
 Besides this, I play the guitar and a self-confessed foodie.
 I love reading and spend hours reading and researching stuff and not always necessarily on technology.